Smoking Linked to Worse Outcomes in Joint Replacement

 The researchers found that the overall revision rate – meaning the number of surgeries that had to be redone – was 10 times higher for smokers compared with nonsmokers: 10 percent vs. 1 percent.
 Smokers also had a significantly higher rate of complications compared with non-smokers (21 percent vs. 12 percent), including blood clots, abnormal heartbeat, irregular heartbeat, urinary tract infection and kidney failure.

-The results show there were 33 failures at an average of 18 months after surgery, which translates into a 6.2 percent failure rate.
 When broken down into smoking status, failure rates were 11 percent in smokers, 5.3 percent in previous smokers and 3.8 percent in nonsmokers.

+Why the differences?
 Nicotine constricts blood vessels, so wounds get less oxygen and healing nutrients, slowing and perhaps interfering with healing, says Adolph V. Lombardi, MD, president of Joint Implant Surgeons and lead author of the hip implant study.
 “Smokers may be getting as much as 25 percent less blood to the wound than nonsmokers.
 And bone healing is critical to this surgery, which requires the bone to grow into the implant,” he explains.

 With less blood flow, the wound also receives fewer protective white blood cells, adds Dr. Lombardi.
 “So smokers are at increased risk of infection,” he says.